mlange-42/modo/docs/docs/presentation/draft.md

 - Structure the docs as the user sees your package
 - Must be represented in docs, by `Exports:` section
 - Again, very simple syntax, equivalent to Python/Mojo package imports
+  - Show example

 ### Doc-tests

 - Extract unit test files from doc comments
-- Highly flexible with hidden end global blocks
+- Highly flexible with hidden and global blocks
-- Uses standard block attributes alias "info string"
+- Uses standard block attributes, alias "info string"
+  - Show example

 ### Scripts

 - Pre- and post-processing can be specified in config file
 - All (incl. external) steps in a single command
+  - Show default scripts

 ### Templates

 - Heavily based on Go's templating
 - Highly customizable via template overwrites
 - Same syntax (and Go library) as Hugo
+  - Show example (original) template?
+Just to show how simple they are...

 ### 2nd demo?